shnergle/ShnergleServer/README.md

 Setup
 -----

 Just copy config.json.dist to config.json and edit the settings.
+Then import the MySQL dump.

-app.yaml and index.yaml are configure for Google App Engine and not needed for any other hosting provider.
+app.yaml and index.yaml are configured for Google App Engine and not needed for any other hosting provider.

-If not using Google App Engine, optionally add a static route for favicon.ico and make the WSGI server use the public app variable in server.py.
+If not using Google App Engine, optionally add a static route for favicon.ico and point the WSGI server to the variable app in server.py.

 Structure